zliu41/CIPs/CIP-plutus-modules/README.md

 On the other hand it does restrict the syntactic form of scripts.
 Scripts are restricted to be syntactic lambda expressions, binding their script arguments at the top-level.
 This is not so onerous.
-But modules must also be syntactic values at the top level.
-For example, consider a module represented by a record, whose fields represent the exports of the module.
+But inside those λs, there must also be a syntactic value.
+For example, consider a module represented by a tuple, whose components represent the exports of the module.
 Then all of those exports need to be syntactic values--an exported value could not be computed at run-time, for example using an API exported by another module.
 While many module exports are functions, and so naturally